-Depending on where jewelry is placed, body piercing can cause problems with speech, eating, hearing and other body functions.
+Depending on where jewelry is placed, body piercings can cause problems with speech, eating, hearing and other body functions.
 For example, body jewelry can be torn out during contact sports.
-Dentists are particularly concerned about the dangers of tongue piercing.
-Among the things that can go wrong as a result of tongue piercing are swelling of the tongue that can interfere with breathing, cracked teeth, choking on loosened or unscrewed jewelry, and infection with hepatitis, HIV or bacteria.
+Dentists are particularly concerned about the dangers of tongue piercings.
+Among the things that can go wrong as a result of tongue piercings are swelling of the tongue that can interfere with breathing, cracked teeth, choking on loosened or unscrewed jewelry, and infection with hepatitis, HIV or bacteria.

 Exercise contributes to weight maintenance, which helps maintain the smooth appearance of the skin.
 However, some forms of exercise can also damage the skin.
-For example, weightlifting to increase muscle size can produce "stretch marks" because the dermis layer of skin breaks with the connective tissue.
-When a person loses weight too rapidly, their existing stretch marks will grow.
+For example, weightlifting to increase muscle size can produce "stretch marks" because of breaks within the connective tissue of the dermis.
+When a person loses weight too rapidly, his or her existing stretch marks will grow.

 Exercise also increases sweating and skin temperature.
 Infections caused by bacteria and/or fungi may occur if proper hygiene is not performed after exercise.
 In addition, some clothes and shoes used while exercising can lead to blisters on the hands, feet or body.

 Some hair dyes can cause allergic reactions.
-Be sure to test the dye on a small area of your skin (behind the ear or inside the elbow) for 24 hours before making a change in your hair color with these products.
+Be sure to test the dye on a small area of your skin (behind the ear or inside the elbow) and wait 48-72 hours before making a change in your hair color with these products.

 Permanent waves can damage the hair, so take care not to perm your hair more often than every three months.
-If the perming solution is left on too long, is too strong or is applied to hair already damaged by dyes, the hair could beak and the scalp could become irritated.
-Frequent tight braiding, hair straightening agents, tight ponytails or tight rollers, can also cause hair loss or broken hair.
+If the perming solution is left on too long, is too strong or is applied to hair already damaged by dyes, the hair could break and the scalp could become irritated.
+Frequent tight braiding or tight ponytails, as well as hair straightening agents, flat irons, curling irons, and hot rollers, can also cause hair loss or broken hair.

-Hygiene impacts on the health of the skin.
-A basic hygiene routine includes washing the face in the morning and before bed with soap/cleanser, warm water and a clean wash cloth, taking a shower or bath daily using warm water, soap and a clean wash cloth, cleaning nails daily using a nail brush, and washing hair regularly (e.g., every 2-3 days).
+Hygiene impacts the health of the skin.
+A basic hygiene routine includes washing the face in the morning and before bed with soap/cleanser, warm water and a clean wash cloth, taking a shower or bath daily using warm water, soap and a clean wash cloth, cleaning nails, and washing hair regularly (e.g., every 2-3 days).